In this article, we'll discuss:

 After the suggestions have been checked, you are ready to generate your tax-optimized reports — it's that simple.

-You get 40% OFF if you hold a Zerion DNA in your Zerion Wallet.
+You get 40% OFF if you hold a Zerion DNA in your Zerion Wallet — and if you don't have the DNA yet, you can mint it for free after installing the wallet.

 Use the code ZERIONCTC40 when checking out — try CryptoTaxCalculator now.